 Then there is me, John Allison.
 I too was in Viet Nam but my time was nothing compared to that of Shelley’s.
 I was born in Staten Island, NY were at the age of 2 I became an orphan.
 I was adopted by my aunt and uncle from DuPont, Georgia at the age of 4.
 I graduated high school in 1963 where I became a Senior Class Superlative with the honorary title of ‘person LEAST LIKELY to succeed.’
 I pretty much stayed on that course until I met Shelley in 1992.
 I still don’t understand what she saw in me – but that is Shelley – always willing to take on the impossible.
 I know she was trying to help me get my life together.
 I am pretty sure it worked.
 Whatever good there is in me is because of her.

-Over the past 40 years John and his wife Shelley have always been involved in charities for sick children, American veterans and abandoned animals.
+Over the next 27 years we became involved in charities for sick children, American veterans and abandoned animals.

 As the overpopulation of stray dogs continued to increase beyond the number of available adopters, the Suzie’s Friends initiative eventually evolved into The Freedom Riders Project.
-This became a partnership with several animal relocation and adoption groups who worked together in finding loving homes out of state for south Georgia’s abandoned animals.
-In 2017, the Animal Aid-MOMS and Allmons All About Animals group alone hit an incredible 20,000 animals saved over the previous 10 years.
+This became a partnership with several animal relocation and adoption groups who worked together in finding loving homes out of State for Georgia’s homeless animal population.

 In April of 2018, resulting from the sale of our buisiness, we lost all the financial support that wrote the checks that funded Suzie’s Friends.
 Please consider a small donation that will serve as your testament that “all life has value” – even the life of a poor animal whose only hope is to have something to eat, a warm place to sleep and a gentle voice to calm their fears.